 14. Christmas markets are ubiquitous in Italy from the end of November to Epiphany.
-They are especially atmospheric in the German-speaking Northern regions of South Tyrol and Trentino.
-I love the German Christmas market in Verona.
+They are especially atmospheric in the German-speaking Northern regions of South Tyrol (Alto Adige) and Trentino.
+I love the Nuremberg Christmas market in Verona.
 Have a look at some pictures of its colourful stalls underneath a statue of Dante here.

-15. A huge shooting star made of white iron each year is attached to Arena di Verona – a Roman amphitheatre, which is older than the Colosseum in Rome (see the photo at the beginning of this article).
+15. Each year a huge shooting star made of white iron is attached to Arena di Verona – a Roman amphitheatre, which is older than the Colosseum in Rome (see the photo at the beginning of this article).
 It symbolises the star which led the Three Wise Men to the birthplace of Jesus.
 It is erected at Piazza Bra every year since 1984 and it has become an intrinsic part of the Christmas experience in Verona.
 The structure is 70 metres high and it weighs a staggering 78 tons.

 16. Bagpipe players called zampognari come out to play on the streets of Italian cities and towns in the eight days before Christmas.
 Although this tradition is stronger mainly in Southern Italy, we saw our own zampognaro on the streets of Vicenza.
 Dressed with a heavy cloak and with furs wrapped around his calves, he told us he was from nearby Asiago and when he found out that I am Bulgarian, to my utter amazement, he sang the most haunting Balkan folk song which brought tears to my eyes.
 His wife, apparently, is Serbian, which would explain his knowledge.